nualapennycook/Initial-Landmarks-NN/README.rst

 * All demos can be found in the main project folder and generate plots or animations.
 * All the data required for these demos can be found in the file named 'shape_landmark_data'.
 * Pre-generated plots and animations from the demos can be found in the files names 'plots' and 'animations' respectively.
 * The file named 'FrEIA' contains a slightly modified version of the FrEIA source code.
-This is to improve convergence for the specific application of invertible neural networks to the ellipse registration problem, and the registration more generally.
+This is to improve convergence for the specific application of invertible neural networks to the ellipse registration problem, and registration problems using rigid alignments as a pre-processing step.